ToBlick/cs101/slides/welcome.md

 --

-I sincerely hope for your sake and mine that you will interrupt me and ask lots of questions.
+Please do interrupt me and ask questions.
+Lectures are more effective when they are not a monologue.

 ---